 The sale amount exceeds the highest bid received through the bidding or auction process.

-The City may sell personal property by a negotiated sale if the value of the property is estimated to be less than $25,000 and the City has determined that a sale without competitive bidding will result in at least as much net revenue as would a competitive bidding process.
+The City may sell personal property by a negotiated sale if the value of the property is estimated to be less than $25,000 (per item or per lot if all the same equipment) and the City has determined that a sale without competitive bidding will result in at least as much net revenue as would a competitive bidding process.
 The City shall endeavor to get as many quotes as is reasonable under the circumstances (normally at least three) and shall negotiate to maximize the proceeds for the City.

 60.025 LIQUIDATION SALES OF PERSONAL PROPERTY